rdatsci/rtcl/README.md

-# rt: R tools for the command line
+# rt: R Tools for the Command Line

 This package ships some command line utilities which simplify working with R packages from the command line.
 Many commands *rt* provides are just wrappers around [devtools](https://github.com/hadley/devtools) but ensure a valid exit code which is required to use these commands for shell scripting.